 The project was begun back when one of our volunteers who was inspired by a Danish project called Cycling without Age.
-They brought the idea back to Exeter and started to raise money for a Rickshaw.
-However, Rickshaws can cost upwards of £4000, so we were grateful that, a friend of the charity, John Woolner rode his Penny Farthing from Lands’ End to John O’Groats to raise money.
+They brought the idea back to Exeter and started to raise money for a Rickshaw, and were grateful to receive funding from Exeter City Councillors to make it possible.

 Our Rickshaw rides are increasingly popular, and we are always looking for more volunteers to help get involved and become ride leaders.